esimionato/Simion_AdminProductThumbnail/README.md

 Simion Admin Product Thumbnail
 ===============================

-Adding a thumnbail image on the product to category tab and the product grid.
+Adding a thumbnail image on the product to category tab and the product grid.

 System Requirements
 -------------------